 On the same level, however, external messaging services such as Whatsapp and Skype can also be linked.
 This can be used, for example, to initiate groups in which influencers exchange information with company representatives in an agile and mobile way.
-Away from social media, projects can thus be organized across the board without leaving the communication level of the living “you” culture.
+Away from social media, projects can thus be organized across the board without leaving the communication level of the respective brand culture.

 What significance do SMS and email still have for social media campaigns?

-The role of SMS and email communication in this area is unfortunately strongly underestimated, but here and there they are rediscovered.
-They are not really on the same level as the other channels and yet they offer promising advantages if they are cleverly integrated into the marketing campaign.
+The role of SMS and email communication in this area is underestimated strongly, but here and there they are rediscovered.
+They are not really on the same level as social media channels and yet they offer promising advantages if they are cleverly integrated into the marketing campaign.

 Apart from data protection guidelines, reliable accessibility, easy integration into software solutions and many other advantages, SMS and email score particularly well with one important – and very social – aspect: they create a basis of trust where other forms of messaging may not be effective enough.

 Public WiFi Codes

 An example: For your business you are running a VIP campaign on Facebook.
 Certain products are discounted on this day, drinks are ready, the community is invited and on the spot.
 Everyone has pulled out their smartphone.
 What is missing?
 Clearly: a WiFi hotspot that strengthens customer loyalty.
 You advertise the event via social media, but you probably wouldn’t want to publish a public WiFi code there.
 Your customers can easily query this code directly in the store and have it automatically sent to them by SMS.
 This does not cause you any significant additional expense, but it does create a decisive added value.
 As soon as the mobile phone numbers are linked to your WLAN, they will be able to reconnect at the next contact (i.e. when the customer comes back).
 One more reason for the invited guests to visit your shop more often.
 Back in social media they can report on the positive experience and draw the attention of other participants to your hospitality.